The talent is in the choices.

 [on the cast reunion for the 25th anniversary of "Goodfellas"] We sometimes run into each other.
 What happens is, you see each other 10 or 15 years later, and it is as if the time has not passed.
 Because we got to know each other so well at an emotional or spiritual level; and it never goes away.

-[referring to Donald Trump] I mean his so blatantly stupid.
-He's a punk, he's a dog, he's a pig, he's a con, he's a mutt who doesn't know what his talking about, he doesn't do his homework doesn't care, think his thinks he's gaming his society, doesn't pay his taxes, he's an idiot.
+[referring to Donald Trump] I mean he's so blatantly stupid.
+He's a punk, he's a dog, he's a pig, he's a con, he's a mutt who doesn't know what he's talking about, he doesn't do his homework, doesn't care, thinks he's gaming his society, doesn't pay his taxes, he's an idiot.
 Colin Powell said it best, he's a national disaster.
-His an embarrassment to this country.
+He's an embarrassment to this country.
 It makes me so angry that this country has gotten to this point that this fool, this bozo has wound up where he has.
-He talks how he wants to punch people in his face, well I'd like to punch him in the face.
+He talks how he wants to punch people in the face, well I'd like to punch him in the face.
 This is somebody we want for president?
 I don't think so.
 What I care about is the direction of this country, and what I'm very, very worried about is that it might go in the wrong direction with someone like Donald Trump.